QUALITATIVE ASSESSMENT OF DIFFERENT MARKETED BRANDS OF LOHASAVAHTML Full Text

 n = the number of ml of 0.1N sodium hydroxide required; w = the weight in g of the substance

 RESULTS AND DISCUSSION: All the formulations of Lohasava were evaluated as per WHO guidelines.
-Botanical parameters revealed that the formulations were reddish brown in color, with alcoholic odor and bitter taste Table 1.
-The values for percentage of total solid content, specific gravity, viscosity, refractive index, acid value, alcohol content, sugar content and pH of all formulations of are presented in Table 2.
+Botanical parameters revealed that the formulations were reddish brown, with alcoholic odor and bitter taste Table 1.
+The values for percentage of total solid content, specific gravity, viscosity, refractive index, acid value, alcohol content, sugar content and pH of all formulations are presented in Table 2.
 Table 3 represents the various phytoconstituents present in the formulation.